IsraelShowell/Voluble-Chat-App/README.md

 # Version History:
-V-1.00: (6-7-24 - 6-20-24)
+# V-1.00: (6-7-24 - 6-20-24)
-Initial Version <br>
+- Initial Version
-Uploaded to Github <br>
+- Uploaded to Github
-Voluble is currently able to be used comfortably on a small-scale <br>
+- Voluble is currently able to be used comfortably on a small-scale <br>

 # Current Features as of V-1.00:
 - Users can use a phone number and recieve a OTP via Google's Firebase